KZNcode/tamiamispa/README.md

-# Tamia Mi Spa Website
+# Tamiami Spa Website
+(tamiamispa.com)

-This repository contains the preliminary start for the Tamia Mi Spa website (tamiamispa.com).
+This repository contains the preliminary start for the Tamiami Spa website (tamiamispa.com).

 ## Overview

-This is the initial development version of the Tamia Mi Spa website, which will showcase spa services, treatments, and booking information for potential clients.
+This is the initial development version of the Tamiami Spa website, which will showcase spa services, treatments, and booking information for potential clients.

 ## Current Status